GVancauwenberghe/gvancauwenberghe.github.io/_pages/projects.md

 **<ins>2015 - 2016</ins>   CENTRIC – Centre of Excellence in Territorial management and Cadastre _(European Commission –   Horizon 2020 Teaming)_ -**
 **Senior GI Expert:** Elaboration of business model and future research agenda, design of curricula and mobility scheme

-**<ins>2020 - 2024</ins>    SpaceSUITE -  SPACE downstream Skills development and User uptake through Innovative Curricula in Training and Education _(European Commission –  Erasmus+ Sector Skills Alliances)_-
-Senior Researcher:**   Provision of skills intelligence and design of skills strategy for the space downstream sectors

 **<ins>2012 - 2014</ins>   SmeSpire -  A European Community of SMEs built on Environmental Digital Content and Languages _(European Commission –   FP7 Support Action)_ -**
 **Researcher:** Design and implementation of a study on the European Geo-ICT sector, training activities on SDI/INSPIRE and e-government